-In today’s digitally charged business ecosystem, almost every organization has an abundance of ideas, innovations and projects.
-Of course, those ideas can’t execute themselves — nor can they create value if they’re piling up without anyone taking the initiative to actually deploy them.
+In today’s digitally charged business ecosystem, almost every organization has abundant ideas, innovations, and projects.
+Of course, those ideas can’t execute themselves — nor can they create value if they’re piling up without anyone taking the initiative actually to deploy them.

 But that’s easier said than done.
-After all, you can’t walk through every open door at the same time.
+After all, you can’t walk through every open door simultaneously.
 That leaves many organizations paralyzed by the abundance of compelling opportunities, unable to decide which path to take because they can’t tell which will deliver the best results.
 They’re afraid to act — and if they do, they spend time second-guessing themselves or trying to split strategic asset allocation in too many directions.
-They’re also unsure how to pivot if a program begins to fail, lacking the transparency and data to quickly reallocate resources.
+They’re also unsure how to pivot if a program begins to fail, lacking the transparency and data to reallocate resources quickly.

-The good news is that there’s a way to harness your creativity and turn it into something you can rely on — something that not only opens doors but also tells you which one to walk through.
-Today we’re talking about the solution that makes it possible: Strategic portfolio management in the program and portfolio management space.
+The good news is that there’s a way to harness your creativity and turn it into something you can rely on — something that opens doors and tells you which one to walk through.
+Today we’re discussing the solution that makes it possible: Strategic portfolio management in the program and portfolio management space.